jxjshaw/photobooze/README.md

 # Contribute #

 To do:
-- Parse/read breathlyzer variable from particle api
+- Update breathlyzer reading (Parse breathlyzer var from particle api, update dom element)
-- Take pictures using canvas
+- Take pictures using canvas (html 2 canvas 2 png ?? )
-- Store images (save images to a DB or something)
+- Store images (save images to a DB)
-- Enclosure/mouthpeice for breathlyzer
+- Mouthpiece (3d ecnslore)
-- Visual design (transitions, animations, etc)
+- Making it cuter (springy animations, more sparkly shit, etc)
+- Exporting image (Enter # to send to phone or something)

 # See you friday!!! #